 - Metal cup or small bowl (water pan)

 - 2 wood chunks of Oak (palm sized)

 - 2 wood chunks of fruit wood: Apple, Cherry or Peach (palm sized)

 - Remove the brisket from the refrigerator one hour before you plan to prep it.

 - Place the brisket on a sheet of aluminum foil or large cookie sheet.
 Trim off any silver skin and trim the fat down to 1/4” thickness to allow the rub and smoke to penetrate the meat.
-Optionally, you can trim off the thinner edges of the flat, but we did not do that.
+Optionally, you can trim off the thinner edges of the flat.

 - Remove the cooking grates, light the charcoal mound on the bottom left side.
 You want to the embers to feed across the charcoal from left to right.
 Heat the grill to 225-250°F (107-121°C).
 Expect the cooking time to be 60-90 minutes per pound at this temperature range.
 The 10 lb brisket we smoked took 13 hours to get to an internal temperature of 195°F (91°C).